MMatish/delivery-system/README.md

 ### Driver
 - If we register as a new driver, we still need to log in afterwards
 - When logged in, we see our jobs and can freely change the status of the job (except we cannot set it to "unassigned")
+- When setting status to Failed, the mail is logged in the laravel notifying the admin about the delivery failure

 ---